krsoninikhil/phil-opp-rust-os/notes.md

 - Calling convention can be specified for a function e.g.
   `extern "C" fn`.
 - `x86_64` crate provides IDT and `ExceptionStackFrame` implementation.
-- Exceptions pass exception stackframe to handler function.
-Some also pass a error code with stackframe.

 ## Implementation